 Next, allow your mixture cool back down to room temperature (21 Celsius).
 This is very important, never place your Jun Tea Scoby into the warm/hot water, this can damage it.

 Pour your cooled mixture into your fermentation jar.
 Add the starter tea we sent you with your order.
-It is important to add starter tea to each batch of Jun Tea you brew.
+It is important to add the starter tea to each batch of Jun Tea you brew.
 This helps reduce the risk of contamination from pathogens, and other unwanted bacteria buy ensuring established Jun Tea bacteria is the first to arrive into the mixture.
+It also lowers the PH of the mixture to a safe level.

 Never leave any fermenting product in direct sunlight.
 This can lead to unwanted bacteria and pathogens forming.